What is network monitoring?

 Agentless monitoring with SNMP

-SNMP does make use of agents in its monitoring.
+The Simple Network Management Protocol (SNMP) does make use of agents in its monitoring.
 It may therefore seem counterintuitive to talk of agentless monitoring with SNMP.
 The reason is one of semantics.
-While an SNMP agent is usually pre-installed on many network devices nowadays, it is often configurationless, without required steps to start monitoring with it (other than perhaps activating it).
+While usually a SNMP agent is pre-installed on many network devices nowadays, it is often configurationless, without required steps to start monitoring with it (other than perhaps activating it).
 The SNMP manager can poll it effortlessly, without the network administrator having to do anything.

-In this specific situation, SNMP monitoring is considered agentless as the agent is transparent to the human, not requiring any tinkering with, nor any pre-configuration.
+In this specific situation, SNMP monitoring is considered agentless as the agent is transparent to the human by not requiring any tinkering, or pre-configuration.
 It makes SNMP act like the agent does not exist at all, as with a proper agentless monitoring solution.
 Thus, while technically being an agent-based monitoring protocol, SNMP may also be considered agentless.

 Monitoring via vendor APIs

-Nowadays, some vendors do not use any of the classic network monitoring protocols and implement custom APIs in their devices.
+Nowadays, some vendors do not use any of the classic network monitoring protocols and implement custom APIs in their devices themselves.
 These are highly-specific but highly-customizable ways for monitoring a network.
-Generally, they are RESTful APIs that can be accessed with a simple GET or PUT HTTP request.
-Lightweight and programmable, these vendor APIs have a steeper initial learning curve by being non-standardized, but then have the advantage of being easily automated.
+Generally, they are RESTful APIs that can be interacted with a simple GET or PUT HTTP request.
+Lightweight and programmable, these vendor APIs have a steeper initial learning curve by being non-standardized, but with the advantage of being easily automated.

-By utilizing an API, network engineers can create scripts and programs that can be interconnected and react, automatically, to monitoring events.
+By utilizing an API, network engineers can create repeatable code blocks that can be interconnected and which react, automatically, to monitoring events.
 This is essentially how most software functions, but network engineers use it to make physical and virtual changes to network infrastructure instead.
 Vendor APIs can expose all sorts of metrics, matching in quantity what usual network monitoring protocols like SNMP can.

-A single API to monitor does not exist, but efforts to standardize have been made.
-OpenConfig being one of them.
-Currently, most of these APIs are still wildly different from each other and require a learning phase before being of use.
-Being highly specific to a single vendor limits their usage for network monitoring, but by themselves these APIs show a great deal of potential.
+A single API to monitor everything does not exist.
+Recently efforts to standardize have been made.
+OpenConfig being one but not the only one.
+Currently most of these APIs are still wildly different from each other and require a learning phase before becoming of use.
+Being highly specific to a single vendor limits their usage for network monitoring, but themselves these APIs show a great deal of potential.

 Best Practices for network monitoring

-How to monitor a network depends on the specifics of a network and is hardly identical on two different networks.
-Still, a few best practices for network monitoring apply to any situation and company.
+How to monitor a network depends on the specifics of a network and hardly is identical on two different networks.
+Still, a few best practices for effective network monitoring apply to any situation and company.

 Why you should monitor all network ports

 Port monitoring consists of checking the status and health of the physical ports on network devices.
 This means monitoring your router and switch ports, but is not limited to these.
-Port monitoring adds another layer of protection against disruptions and intrusions that generic network monitoring cannot offer.
+Port monitoring adds a further layer of protection against disruptions and intrusions that generic network monitoring cannot offer.

-This is because by monitoring your hardware ports, it is possible to discover faulty ones, and replace or disconnect them before they cause an interruption to your network traffic.
+This is because by monitoring your hardware ports it is possible to discover faulty ones, and replace or disconnect them before they cause an interruption on your network traffic.
 Duplex mismatches and configuration problems can be identified through a port showing a high rate of packet loss and errors.
-Without port monitoring, this would have eluded the attention of any network administrator.
+Without port monitoring this would have eluded the attention of any network administrator.

-Problems related to the cables, like a failing or a poorly connected one, can be detected through port monitoring.
-For example, corrupted packets and connections being intermittently up and down can be caused by the cables, and not necessarily the port itself.
+Problems related to cables, like a failing or a poorly connected one, can be detected through port monitoring.
+Corrupted packets and connection being intermittently up and down can be caused by the cables, not necessarily the port itself.
 Yet through port monitoring these problems can be inferred.

 Security-wise, a rogue user connected to one of your devices can be discovered through accurate port monitoring.
 Knowing the status of each of your network ports means identifying those that are in use, those that are not, and those that should not be.
-A security audit may require a port scan, which a network monitoring system that includes port monitoring can comply with.
-Thus, port monitoring is a component of network security monitoring.
+Security audit may require a port scan, which a network monitoring system that includes port monitoring can comply with.
+Thus port monitoring is also a component of network security monitoring.

 Inventory of all ports of a switch